FOGProject/fog-docs/docs/management/image-management.md

         -   Create hierarchy if necessary.
 FOG, by default, puts images in /images/, so for the above example, you would need to create a folder structure like so: /images/SampleXPImage
-        -   Drop your image file into the folder (be sure it\'s named the same as image name above)
+        -   Drop your image file into the folder (be sure it's named the same as image name above)